For Normal Horizontal Walls

 For stair panels, use 285mm centres and measure horizontally for quantities.
 As with the room panels, the stair panels, use one cut length of joint strip per panel, plus 1 (joint strip or end strip) at the end.
 You cut these joint strips to suit the slope of your stairs and again should get 3 from each 2435mm length.
 For the top and bottom of the panelling on stairs you use Dado rail.
 To work out length here, you measure along the slope of your stairs and divide the length by 2435mm to get the number of dado rails required.
 The stair panel measuring guide makes it easier.

 If you’re finding it difficult, we can always estimate your needs if you send us a sketch plan or dimensions – just ask.
-Or you can just buy our panelling kits which are enough to panel either 2m or 4.6m of wall.
-Currently these are only available for horizontal walls, but we’re planning a kit for stairs as well.
+Or you can just buy our panelling kits which are enough to panel either 2m or 4.6m of wall, or one side of a standard staircase.